jamesbelk0/Metabolic_Syndrome_Classification/README.md

 * waistcirc - size of the individuals waist
 * bmi - dated way to measure body fat percentage
 * albuminuria - sign of kidnet disease
-* uralbcr - need to do more research
+* uralbcr - toxins in the blood
 * uricacid - percentage of broken down substances
 * bloodglucose - blood test to screen for sugar
 * hdl - "good" cholesterol